LewisIsWorking/PathWarsWiki/Writerside/topics/#5-The-Grand-Explorers.md

 1. Done!

 ## What level is the campaign?
 This campaign is unique in that in every session your level will be different.
 Year 1’s max level is level 8.

 ## Missions.

-The grand explorers will be given missions by the grand lounge.
+The grand lounge will give the grand explorers missions.

 ## Year 1.